jliu70/adafruit.usedgoodies.com/docs/getting-started/website-structure.md

 This website has three main sections, **Hardware**, **CircuitPython**, and **Glossary**

-For beginners, the Hardware and CircuitPython sections offer an opinionated roadmap/walkthrough of the adafruit ecosystem.
+For beginners, the Hardware and CircuitPython sections offer an opinionated roadmap/walkthrough of the Adafruit ecosystem.

-For non-beginners, to quickly look up the definition for a specific term, feel free to skip to the Glossary.
+For more experienced people or to quickly look up the definition of a specific term, feel free to jump to the Glossary.

 ## Hardware